Belmont Abbey, North Carolina: Abbey Basilica of Mary Help of Christians

 Construction began on the Abbey Church of Mary Help of Christians in 1892 and was completed in 1894.
-The Abbey Church was dedicated 11 April 11, 1894.
+The Abbey Church was dedicated April 11, 1894.
 The church is a large cruciform plan, Gothic Revival style brick church.
 It has a steep gable roof and the front facade features two towers of unequal size.
 On July 27, 1998, the Vatican issued a decree elevating the abbey church at Belmont to the rank of a minor basilica.
 The church features a baptismal font carved from a stone upon which African American slaves were once sold on the North Carolina market.

-St. Mary's College
+Saint Mary's College

 Father Herman Wolfe, O.S.B. and two students arrived in April 1876.
 The first students graduated in 1878.
 In April 1886 the state of North Carolina issued Saint Mary's College a charter authorizing the abbey/school to grant degrees.
 Two-thirds of the College Building was destroyed by fire in 1900.
 Rebuilding began immediately.
 In 1913 Saint Mary's adopted the Belmont Abbey name.

 On June 20, 2011, Belmont Abbey College broke ground for a residences for female students with or expecting children—regardless of religious affiliation—that can hold 15 babies, 15 women (who can stay for up to two years), and 8 toddlers at a time, with a shared living room, dining room, and laundry room.
 The residence, called "Room at the Inn" is operated by a Charlotte, North Carolina-based maternity and aftercare center of the same name.

 In May 2020, the college announced it was starting a nursing program to address the continuing healthcare needs in Gaston County.

 On July 14, 1993, the central campus was entered on the National Register of Historic Places as the "Belmont Abbey National Historic District."